lemlac/mulem/docs/reference.md

 print("{item}")           -- Prints "3"
 ```

 Raw indexing is generally frowned upon.
-Mu prevents you from accessing an array unless can be guaranteed to be within range.
+Mulem prevents you from accessing an array unless can be guaranteed to be within range.
 If you wish to access an index without safety, mark your code with `@unsafe`.

 ```
 @unsafe do                  -- Allow raw indexing.